FASHI: A search for extragalactic OH megamasers with FAST: Detection Results and Analysis

-The OHM IRAS\,11087+5351 was first discovered by the FASHI survey (see Figures\,\ref{Fig:IRAS11087+5351}).
-The optical coordinates and the spectroscopic redshift \citep[$z_{\odot}=0.14270$;][]{Saunders2000} are in good agreement with the observed OH line velocities ($z_{\odot}=0.14314$) and spatial coordinates.
-The 1665\,MHz emission line is clearly visible.
-The measured line ratio is $R_{1667:1665}=1.32\pm0.21$, which is the measured lowest ratio among all sources in this work.
-In Figure\,\ref{Fig:IRAS11087+5351}, the optical RGB image shows an extended morphology with a bright nucleus in the center that may be indicative of interaction.
-The central nucleus is identified as a LINER-type active galaxy nucleus by \citep{Toba2014}.
-The OH and infrared parameters are listed in Tables\,\ref{tab:oh} and \ref{tab:oc}.
+\textbf{IRAS\,11087+5351} The 1665\,MHz emission line is clearly visible.
+The measured line ratio is $R_{1667:1665}=1.32\pm0.21$, which is the lowest measured ratio among all sources in this work.
+In Figure\,\ref{Fig:IRAS-Continued}, the optical RGB image shows an extended morphology with a bright nucleus in the center.
+The central nucleus is optically identified as a LINER-type active galaxy nucleus by \citet{Toba2014}.